AsiaShalaldeh/AsiaShalaldeh/README.md

 - 🌱 I’m currently learning advanced topics in programming like design patterns.
 - 🙆‍♀️ I'm currently working on my graduation project (VR Anatomy Explorer).
 - 👯 I’m looking to collaborate on back-end projects.
-- 📫 How to reach me: you can see my social media accounts mentioned on the left.
+- 📫 You can see my social media accounts mentioned on the left.
-- ⚡ Leave me alone, I'm coding.

 # Technologies